Pulkit Samrat

 Pulkit Samrat (born 29 December 1983) is an Indian actor who primarily works in Hindi films along with Hindi television.
-Samrat made his acting debut with Kyunki Saas Bhi Kabhi Bahu Thi (2006) and made his film debut with Bittoo Boss (2012).
+Best known for playing "Hunny" in the Fukrey film series, Samrat made his acting debut with the series Kyunki Saas Bhi Kabhi Bahu Thi (2006) and made his film debut with Bittoo Boss (2012).
 He is a recipient of an Indian Telly Award.

 Samrat had his first commercial success with Fukrey (2013).
 His highest grossing release came with Jai Ho (2014).
 This success was followed with a string of failures including Dolly Ki Doli (2015) and Sanam Re (2016), causing a setback.
 He later received praises for starring in Fukrey Returns (2017), 3 Storeys (2018) and Taish (2020).
+His highest grossing release came with Fukrey 3 (2023).

 In addition to his acting career, Samrat is a prominent celebrity endorser for brands and products.
+Samrat is married to actress Kriti Kharbanda.

 Early life

-Samrat was born on 29 December 1983 and brought up in a Punjabi Hindu family in Delhi, where his family has its real estate business.
+Samrat was born on 29 December 1983 and brought up in a Punjabi family in Delhi, where his family has its real estate business.
 He studied at Manav Sthali School, and completed his schooling from Montfort Senior Secondary School, Ashok Vihar, Delhi.

 He joined an advertising course at Apeejay Institute of Design, Delhi.
 However, after studying for five months, he received a modelling assignment.
-Thereafter, he quit his education and shifted to Mumbai, where he joined an acting course run by Kishore Namit Kapoor.
+Thereafter, he quit his education and moved to Mumbai, where he joined an acting course run by Kishore Namit Kapoor.

 Career

-Television career (2006-2008)
+Television career (2006–2008)

 Samrat moved to Mumbai in 2005, and made his acting debut in 2006 with the long-running television show by Balaji Telefilms, Kyunki Saas Bhi Kabhi Bahu Thi.
 He portrayed Laksh Virani opposite Mouni Roy and Tia Bajpai.
 This got him his first recognition, and he won Indian Telly Award for Fresh New Face - Male for his performance.
 Samrat quit the show in 2007.

 In 2008, he appeared as a Contestant on Kaho Na Yaar Hai with Roy, marking his final television appearance.
 In 2011, Samrat appeared as the lead in choreographer Vaibhavi Merchant's musical theatrical Taj Express.